-Our mission is the unique integration of two very compelling goals: to collect excess breast milk from qualified donors for premature infants, and simultaneously give back to the community in a significant and meaningful way by financially supporting selected charities based on the amount of donated milk received.
+Our mission is the unique integration of two very compelling goals: to collect excess breastmilk from qualified donors for premature infants, and simultaneously give back to the community in a significant and meaningful way by financially supporting a selected charity based on the amount of donated milk received.

-In the absence of human milk donors, there would not be a way to provide human milk fortifier and standardized human milk processed from 100% human breast milk to babies in need.
-We appreciate your breast milk donation and want to make the experience as pleasant as possible.
+In the absence of human milk donors, there would not be a way to provide human milk–based nutritional products that critically ill and premature babies need.
+We appreciate your breastmilk donation and want to make the experience as pleasant as possible.
 Your generous donation is valued highly by the medical community as well as the families with preterm and sick babies.

-Along with your valuable breast milk donation, Prolacta Bioscience has pledged to contribute $1 to Susan G. Komen for the Cure in support of breast cancer research for every ounce of qualified milk we collect.
-This important cause was chosen as recipient of the contribution because studies show a correlation between breastfeeding and a reduction in a woman’s risk of developing breast cancer.1 2 Prolacta supports the strong alignment between breast feeding, breast milk donation and breast cancer research.
+Along with your valuable breastmilk donation, Prolacta will donate $1 for every ounce of qualified breastmilk to Susan G. Komen®, with a guaranteed minimum donation of $25,000.
+This important cause was chosen as recipient of the contribution because studies show a correlation between breastfeeding and a reduction in a woman’s risk of developing breast cancer.1,2 Prolacta supports the strong alignment between breastfeeding, breastmilk donation, and breast cancer research.